 It is important not to postpone, because disability can strike anyone at any time.
 It is as close to each of us as a random motor vehicle accident or unforeseen illness.
+I have been consulted about cases involving people who are unconscious and unable to make decisions for themselves who are as young as 22 years old.
+If you are over age 18, you need elder law planning documents.
 You purchase life insurance and medical insurance to help insure against these potential threats.
 You need a legal plan in place, as well.

 The specific decisions your attorney will walk you through include planning for management of your business affairs in the event of disability (generally using a durable power of attorney), legal planning for death (generally using a will and often including one or more trusts), and expressing what kind of medical treatment or care you would want (or not want) if you were unable to speak for yourself (generally using a health care power of attorney or advance directive).
 If plans are not in place before the worst case scenario happens, a family already facing an emotional and financial crisis as the result of disability or death may be forced to face the added stress and financial expense of legal actions to establish guardianship or conservatorship.
 In elder law, it is certainly true that an ounce of prevention is worth a pound of cure.
 Many families have been torn apart by these issues, which could have been resolved peacefully if only the disabled or deceased person had been more clear (and thoughtful) about their wishes and intentions.
 Failure to plan or to create advance directives is like magical thinking.
 It doesn’t stop the inevitable, but it sets up a recipe for heartache and financial disaster.